delipenguen/node-wiring-lemakar/README.md

 ##Node.js bindings to [wiringPi](http://www.wiringpi.com)

-node-wiring-pi is based on https://github.com/WiringPi/WiringPi-Node
+node-wiring-lemaker is based on https://github.com/WiringPi/WiringPi-Node

 It differs from the original project by: